Safety and Performance Information

 Ways to Provide Power to Your Phone

-You can provide power to your phone in one of two ways:
+You can provide power to your phone in one of these ways:

 Use the power adapter that comes with your phone.

 If your network supports Power over Ethernet (PoE), you can plug your phone into the network.
 Plug an Ethernet cable into the Ethernet phone port and into the network.